Clinical Quality Fellowship Program

 - Learning Retreat Marks Tenth Class of Clinical Quality Fellows

 - The Quality Institute: A Year of Progress

 - Clinical Quality Fellows: Agents of Health Care Change

 - United Hospital Fund Awards $662,642 in Grants to Improve Health Care Services in New York

 - Quality Fellows Use New Skills to Improve Patient Care

 In collaboration with the Greater New York Hospital Association, with support from the Charina Endowment Fund

 CQFP has consistently received excellent feedback and reviews from participants, and has grown each year since its inception in 2009.
-The class of 2017-2018 is the largest yet, admitting 28 fellows.
+The class of 2018-2019 is the largest yet, with 29 Fellows.

 Contact: Joan Guzik

 See each class of Fellows and the hospitals that sponsored their participation, along with brief descriptions of final “capstone” projects of classes that have completed their training: